An Extended Fatou-Shishikura inequality and wandering branch continua for polynomials: Introduction

 Let $P$ be a polynomial of degree $d\ge 2$ with Julia set $J_P$.
 A \emph{rational ray pair} $\mathcal R$ is a pair of (pre)periodic external rays that land at a common point, together with their common landing point; $\mathcal R$ \emph{weakly separates} two points $z,w\in\C$ if $z$ and $w$ are in two different components of $\C\sm \mathcal R$.
 A critical point $c$ is \emph{weakly recurrent} if it belongs to the filled-in Julia set, never maps to a repelling or parabolic point, and for every finite collection $\mathcal R_1,\dots, \mathcal R_k$ of rational ray pairs there is an $n\ge 0$ such that $c$ and $P^{\circ n}(c)$ are not weakly separated by any ray pair $\mathcal R_i,$ $ 1\le i\le k$.
 Clearly, a {\it recurrent} critical point is weakly recurrent.

-If $J_P$ is not connected, then some external rays of the polynomial $P$ are non-smooth, namely those that contain preimages of escaping critical points or escaping critical points themselves.
-For a non-(pre)periodic non-smooth ray $R$, there is exactly one more (non-smooth) ray $R'$, such that $R\cap R'$ is a non-trivial arc, which accumulates in $J_P$.
-Moreover, some forward iterates of $R, R'$ coincide and are smooth rays (see Section~\ref{disc1} for details).
+If $J_P$ is not connected, then some external rays of the polynomial $P$ are non-smooth, namely those that contain preimages of escaping critical points or escaping critical points themselves (see Section~\ref{disc1} for details).

 In this text, a \emph{continuum} is a non-empty compact connected metric space (we allow it to be a point and call a continuum that is not a point \emph{non-degenerate}).
-The \emph{valence $\val_{J_P}(Q)$ of a continuum $Q\subset J_P$} {valence, $\val_{J_P}(\cdot)$} is the number of external rays with limit sets in $Q$.
+The \emph{valence $\val_{J_P}(Q)$ of a continuum $Q\subset J_P$} is the number of external rays with limit sets in $Q$ (in case $J_P$ is not connected we allow to the possibility of non-smooth external rays, see Section~\ref{disc1}.
 Call $Q$ a \emph{branch continuum} if its valence is $3$ or greater.
 A continuum $Q\subset J_P$ is \emph{wandering} if $P^k(Q)\cap P^m (Q)=\emptyset$ for all $m>k\ge 0$.
 We show that if $Q$ is wandering then $\val_{J_P}(Q)$ is finite, and show that there exists $m$ such that $\val_{J_P}(P^n(Q))=m$ for all sufficiently big $n$.
 If $m>1$ and $Q$ is contained in a (pre)periodic component $E$ of the Julia set, then $m$ equals the number of components of $P^n(E)\sm P^n(Q)$, see Corollary~\ref{wand-fin} and Corollary~\ref{wandiscon}.
 Set $\eval_{J_P}(Q)=m$ and call it the \emph{eventual valence} of $Q$.
 We call a wandering continuum $Q$ an \emph{eventual branch continuum} if $\eval_{J_P}(Q)>2$.
 A collection of eventual branch continua is called a \emph{wandering collection} if all their forward images are pairwise disjoint.

 Some of our main results are stated in Theorem~\ref{intro-assoc}.
 The actual results proven in the body of the paper are significantly stronger than Theorem~\ref{intro-assoc}, however their statements require additional notions that will be introduced later in the paper.
-Observe, that if $J_P$ is connected, the results can be stated in topological terms because in this case by Corollaries~\ref{wand-fin} and ~\ref{wandiscon} the valence of a wandering continuum $Q$ can be defined in a purely topological way (i.e., without invoking external rays), and the same can be said about non-repelling cycles.
+Observe, that if $J_P$ is connected, the results can be stated in topological terms because in this case by Corollary~\ref{wand-fin} the valence of a wandering continuum $Q$ equals the number of components of $J_P\sm Q$ (i.e., can be defined without invoking external rays); similarly, non-repelling cycles can be defined in a purely topological way.
 Consequently, the main results also hold for polynomial-like mappings with connected Julia set.

 \begin{thm} The following facts hold for the polynomial $P$. \begin{enumerate} \item Every non-repelling periodic orbit has an associated weakly recurrent critical orbit (recurrent in the case of irrationally indifferent orbits), so that distinct non-repelling orbits have distinct associated critical orbits.